 Amer.
 J. Physiol.
 70, 624-66, 1924.

-Nobel Prize winners, 1944, for their discoveries regarding the highly differentiated functions of single nerve fibers.
+In 1944 Erlanger and Gasser shared the Nobel Prize in Physiology or Medicine "for their discoveries regarding the highly differentiated functions of single nerve fibers."

 • 1306